Email FacebookTwitterMenu burgerClose thin

 Share

-Index funds are mutual funds or exchange-traded funds (ETFs) that track a specific financial market index, like the S&P 500.
-They can diversify and investment portfolio with a wide range of stocks from various companies.
+Index funds are mutual funds or ETFs that track a specific financial market index, like the S&P 500.
+They can diversify an investment portfolio, offering a wide range of stocks from various companies.

-You can invest in all 500 of the market’s biggest companies without an index fund.
-However, it would require a lot of work and several transactions.
-An S&P index allows you to invest in these companies and diversify your portfolio without unnecessary work and fees.
-Instead of researching, completing the analysis, and tracking a specific company’s stock market performance, you can simply buy into an S&P index fund.
+You can invest in all 500 of the market’s biggest companies without an index fund, but it would require a lot of work and numerous transactions.
+An S&P 500 index fund or ETF allows you to invest in these companies and diversify your portfolio without all the unnecessary work and fees.
+Instead of researching, completing the analysis and tracking a specific company’s stock market performance, you can simply buy into an S&P index fund.
 That allows you to invest in 500 of the market’s top companies at the same time.

-Back in 1976, Vanguard debuted first mutual fund designed to mimic the S&P 500 Index.
+Vanguard debuted the first mutual fund designed to mimic the S&P 500 Index n 1976.
 Roughly two decades later, the first ETF tracked the S&P 500 in similar fashion.
 Now, just about every major brokerage and fund company has an S&P 500 index fund.

-S&P-pegged mutual funds are another option available though both brokers and fund companies.
-You can manage funds through advisor or a broker or manage your own portfolio through a mutual fund provider.
-S&P 500 indes funds are also available through employer 401k programs and individual retirement plans.
+S&P-pegged mutual funds are another option and are available though both brokers and fund companies.
+You can manage funds through an advisor or a broker, or manage your own portfolio through a mutual fund provider.
+S&P 500 index funds are also available through employer 401k programs and individual retirement plans.

-Be sure to do your research each fund, its fees, and past performance before you choose one.
+Be sure to research each fund, its fees and its past performance before you make your choice.
 While an ETF can be more susceptible to market fluctuations, mutual funds tend to be more static.
 Each option has different fees and risk levels.

 Advanced S&P 500 Index Funds